TheStaticBits/TheStaticBits/README.md

 On this Github page you can find several projects of mine, ranging from Python games using Pygame to C++ games using SDL2.
 I've been playing around with C++ for the past year or two, trying out OpenGL and SDL2, and have been using Python since I first started learning how to code back in April of 2019.
 More recently, I have started learning about full-stack web development with Django and Bootstrap.

-If anyone finds this page, please feel free to leave constructive citizism in my code in order to help me improve!
+If anyone finds this page, please feel free to leave constructive citicism in my code in order to help me improve!

 Thanks for spending time checking out my Github page!